analysiscenter/radial/README.md

     git clone --recursive https://github.com/analysiscenter/radial.git

-## Citing CardIO
+## Citing Radial

 Please cite Radial in your publications if it helps your research.

     Khudorozhkov R., Broilovskiy A., Mylzenova D., Podvyaznikov D. Radial library for deep research of finding exit point to the radial mode.
 2019.

 ```
 @misc{cardio_2017_1156085,